PyChina/weekly/content/Issue/issue-78.md

 - [envelopes](https://github.com/tomekwojcik/envelopes/) (github.com)

 Mailing for human beings.
-Envelopes tries to be an easy to use and grok wrapper for Python’s email and smtplib modules.
+Envelopes tries to be an easy to use and grok wrapper for Python's email and smtplib modules.